yudai/gotty/README.md

 ## Development

-You can build a binary yourself using following commands.
+You can build a binary using the following commands.
 Windows is not supported now.

 ```sh
 # Install tools